-- availability.
+availability.
 The surveys providing many of the indicators on enjoyment of rights are not conducted annually, so the data used for each year are not always unique.
-For example, in the case of the Right to Education metric for Cameroon, the 2016, and 2017 series use data on the net primary school enrolment rate in 2016; and - relevance: Ensuring all students complete primary school is not an issue for OECD countries, so although this is an indicator we use in our low-and middleincome assessment standard, it is not an indicator used in our high-income assessment standard.
+For example, in the case of the Right to Education score for Cameroon, the 2017, and 2018 series use data on the net primary school enrolment rate in 2017.
+Additionally, data on some right aspects we would like to include are only available for a handful of countries.

-Table 1: Rights enjoyment indicator sets used in HRMI economic and social rights metrics
+- relevance: Ensuring all students complete primary school is not an issue for OECD countries, so although this is an indicator we use in our low-and middleincome assessment standard, it is not an indicator used in our high-income assessment standard. - Table 1: Rights enjoyment indicator sets used in HRMI economic and social rights scores